leo-arch/clifm/src/README.md

 ### 1. Performance and security

 **a)** Use the proper tool (and in the proper way) for the job: be as simple as possible and do not waste resources (they are highly valuable).
 For example: `strcmp(3)` is a standard and quite useful function.
 However, it is a good idea to prevent calling this function (possibily hundreds of times in a loop) if not needed.
-Before calling `strcmp` compare the first byte of the strings to be compared.
-If they do not match, there is no need to call the function:
+Before calling `strcmp`, compare the first byte of the strings to be compared.
+If they do not match, there is no need to call the function (avoiding thus the function call overhead):

 ```c
 if (*str == *str2 && strcmp(str + 1, str2 + 1) == 0)
 ```

 **b)** In the same way, and for the same reason, use the cheapest function.
-If you do not need formatting, prefer `write(3)` or `fputs(3)` over `printf(3)`: they're faster.
+If you do not need formatting, prefer `write(3)` or `fputs(3)` over `printf(3)`: they are faster.

-**c)** Pass structs by address (`function(&my_struct)`) intead of by value (`function(my_struct)`): passing an address to a function is faster than duplicating the value of each struct member and then pass it to the function.
+**c)** Pass structs by address (`function(&my_struct)`) instead of by value (`function(my_struct)`): passing an address to a function is faster than duplicating the value of each struct member and then passing it to the function.
 Also, try not to pass more than 4 parameters to functions.

 **d)** Use `static` and `const` as much as possible.
-For example, if a variable won't be modified after the initial assignment, make it constant, i.e. read-only (`const int var = 12`).
-Likewise, if a function won't be invoked outside the current compilation unit (source file and its corresponding header file), declare it as `static`: `static int my_func()`.
+For example, if a variable will not be modified after the initial assignment, make it constant, i.e. read-only (`const int var = 12`).
+Likewise, if a function will not be invoked outside the current compilation unit (source file and its corresponding header file), declare it as `static`: `static int my_func()`.
 In the same line, limit the scope of your variables as much as possible.
 For example, do not write:

 ```c
 int n = 0;